The Ultimate Guide to Roof Styles for Sheds

 If you’re planning to build the shed yourself, these designs offer varying levels of complexity:

-• Shed/skillion roofs are the simplest
+• Single-slope designs are the simplest

 • Lean-to roofs require minimal cutting